-Food composting is available to all of our customers — include the food in your brown or green compost cart!
+Food composting is now mandatory — please include the food in your brown or green compost cart!

 ¡Incluye la comida!
 Toda la información en español está aquí.